front-commerce/developers.front-commerce.com/source/docs/advanced/features/in-stock-alert.md

 ---
 id: in-stock-alert
 title: In-Stock Alert
+description: In-stock alerts allow users to subscribe to email notifications when a product is out of stock, so they can be notified as soon as it is back in stock.
+This guide explains how to enable the feature in your application and adapt it to your specific needs.
 ---

 <blockquote class="feature--new">
 _Since version 2.15_
 </blockquote>

-In-stock alerts allow users to subscribe to email notifications when a product is out of stock, so they can be notified as soon as it is back in stock.

-Currently supoported for Magento 1 and Magento 2, enabling this feature will add a button on a product's detail page for every product that is out of stock.
+Currently supported for Magento 1 and Magento 2, enabling this feature will add a button on a product's detail page for every product that is out of stock.

 ![Example with the default theme's component](/docs/advanced/features/in_stock_alert/in-stock-alert-sample.png)